 Louis Alderson-Bythell (LAB), a recent graduate from the Royal College of Arts, is part of the sustainable fashion movement and the Biodesign challenge.
 Bythell’s designs are both characteristic and eco-friendly.
 Using materials such as silica, the fashion designer’s products have almost no carbon footprint.
-Each item is designed diligently by Bythell himself as he experiments with the use of various eco-friendly materials and elegant styles.
-Maybe new generation designers could change the way we think of the fashion industry, from the pinnacle of consumerism to eco-friendly ethical items that actually reflect our identities.
+Each item is designed diligently by Bythell himself as he experiments using various eco-friendly materials and elegant styles.
+Maybe new generation designers could change how we think of the fashion industry, from the pinnacle of consumerism to eco-friendly ethical items that reflect our identities.

-Biodesign challenge and its students are here to offer possibly the best alternatives for the future that are definitely more ethical than what we have now.
-In the challenge, university students and teams of biologists are matched on projects that are a blend of biology and art.
+Biodesign Challenge and its students are here to offer possibly the best alternatives for the future that are definitely more ethical than what we have now.
+In the challenge, university students and teams of biologists are matched on projects that blend biology and art.
 Students observe biological processes and use them as an inspiration for their designs.
-The project aims to tackle sustainability issues in several aspects of design using biological tools.
+The project aims to tackle sustainability issues in several design aspects using biological tools.
 With respect to the fashion industry alone, the use of sustainable materials can instigate drastic changes.

 For those that are not familiar with your work, could you tell us your background?

 I have a background in Fashion, having worked as a design assistant in the past prior to completing an MA last year at the RCA.
 Currently, I am working on a project with a team of designers as well as some UK research institutions, where we are developing a supplementary service for farmers to pollinate their crops with flies.
 Over the past few years, I have been involved in a few projects exploring the intersection between science, design and the arts.